 What Researchers Did

-Researchers conducted a randomized controlled trial involving 83 patients to investigate the effect of hyperbaric oxygen therapy on late-healed wounds after pharyngeal and laryngeal cancer surgery.
+Researchers conducted a randomised controlled trial involving 83 patients to investigate the effect of hyperbaric oxygen therapy on late-healed wounds after pharyngeal and laryngeal cancer surgery.

 What They Found